-Trump adviser may have violated campaign finance laws
+White House official may have violated campaign finance laws

 K.T.
 McFarland—who currently serves as President Donald Trump's deputy national security adviser—appears to have used thousands of dollars of campaign money several years ago for the design and maintenance of a website promoting her work as a paid political pundit and for payments to a self-described "agent for expert commentators who enjoy being frequent guests on talk radio and TV."

 The revelations come at a time of turmoil for Trump's National Security Council.
 Last month, retired Gen. Michael Flynn was forced to step down as national security adviser following allegations that he had misled the vice president and other White House officials about his communications with the Russian ambassador.
 Those communications, which occurred during the presidential transition period, coincided with President Barack Obama's decision to impose sanctions on Russia.
 After Flynn's departure, Trump reportedly promised McFarland that she could remain in her current position.
 But the White House has also said that the new national security adviser, Lt.
-Gen. HR McMaster, will be allowed to choose his own staff, making McFarland's future role uncertain.
+General HR McMaster, will be allowed to choose his own staff, making McFarland's future role uncertain.
 On Wednesday, Trump appointed Dina Powell, a former Bush administration official and Goldman Sachs partner, as deputy national security adviser for strategy.
 According to Politico, which first reported the appointment, McFarland will "technically" outrank Powell at the agency.
 However, Politico cited a source who "said that the move was designed to effectively push out McFarland by putting another person in her role."

 McFarland served in national security roles in the Nixon, Ford, and Reagan administrations.
 In 2006, she entered the GOP race for US Senate in New York.
 Had she won the nomination, she would have gone on to challenge Hillary Clinton, the incumbent at the time.
 But McFarland's campaign was plagued by missteps and controversies.